telerik/kendo-ui-core/docs/controls/editors/editor/working-with-selection.md

 ---
-title: Set Selections
+title: Setting Selections
-page_title: Set Selections | Kendo UI Editor
+page_title: Setting Selections | Kendo UI Editor
-description: "Learn how to use the `range` object and set desired selections in the Kendo UI Editor widget."
+description: "Learn how to use the `range` object and set the desired selections in the Kendo UI Editor widget."
 slug: set_selections_editor_widget
 position: 4
 ---

-# Set Selections
+# Setting Selections

-The Editor widget works with standard [`range` objects](https://developer.mozilla.org/en/docs/Web/API/Range) that provide a polyfill for Internet Explorer versions that do not fully support them.
+The Editor works with standard [`range`](https://developer.mozilla.org/en/docs/Web/API/Range) objects that provide a polyfill for Internet Explorer versions that do not fully support them.

-To set the Editor selection, you need to create a `Range` object that specifies the desired selection, and pass it to the [`selectRange` method](/api/javascript/ui/editor#methods-selectRange)
+To set the Editor selection, create a `Range` object that specifies the desired selection and pass it to the [`selectRange`](/api/javascript/ui/editor#methods-selectRange) method.

-The example below demonstrates how to set the Editor selections.
+The following example demonstrates how to set the Editor selections.

 ###### Example